Chanidu26/Loan_Approval_Prediction/README.md

 # Loan Approval Machine Learning Project

-This repository contains the code and documentation for a machine learning project focused on predicting loan approval status based on various features such as income, loan amount, credit history, and more.
+This repository contains the code and documentation for a machine learning project focused on predicting loan approval status based on various features such as income, education, loan amount, no of dependants and more.

 ## Project Overview